 - Medicaid and CHIP

-Joseph Zickafoose is a practicing primary care pediatrician whose research primarily focuses on access to and the quality of health care services for children.
+Joseph Zickafoose is a practicing primary care pediatrician whose research focuses on health care services for children, Medicaid policy, and the intersections between them.
+He is the director of the Center on Health Care Effectiveness at Mathematica.

 Before joining Mathematica in 2012, Zickafoose was a research fellow at the University of Michigan, and worked as a pediatric resident, chief resident, and staff pediatrician at the Rainbow Babies and Children's Hospital in Cleveland, Ohio.
-Since joining Mathematica, he has continued to practice as a primary care pediatrician, first in the University of Michigan Health System and now in the Vanderbilt University Medical Center.
-He holds an M.S. in health and health care research from the University of Michigan and an M.D. from Case Western Reserve University.
+Since joining Mathematica, he has continued to practice as a primary care pediatrician, currently at Vanderbilt University Medical Center serving a multi-ethnic population of children primarily covered by Medicaid in Nashville, Tennessee.
+He holds an M.D. from Case Western Reserve University and an M.S. in health and health care research from the University of Michigan.
 He is certified by the American Board of Pediatrics.

 National Evaluation of CHIPRA Quality Demonstration Grant